jamesesguerra/diy-cloud-book/src/chapter-4/cloudflare-account-and-domain.md

 # Setting up a Cloudflare account + Domain

 ## Why Cloudflare?
 First, I have to mention why I chose to register my domain with Cloudflare.
 It's mainly because it gives me free, automatic HTTPS out of the box.
 That means the moment I map a service to my domain, Cloudflare issues and manages SSL/TLS certificates for me, with no manual setup or renewal required.
-For a DIY setup where I can't be bothered fiddling with Let’s Encrypt or OpenSSL (yes, there are tools to make it easier, but nothing beats doing nothing) configuration, this is a huge win.
+For a DIY setup where I can't be bothered fiddling with Let’s Encrypt or OpenSSL configuration, this is a huge win (yes, there are tools to make it easier, but nothing beats doing nothing).
 Managing your own certificates and dealing with HTTPS in general can quickly become a headache and a roadblock for beginners.

 Another advantage is that since we’ll be using Cloudflare Tunnels, registering the domain with Cloudflare simplifies everything.
 All configuration changes can be handled from a single dashboard, reducing context-switching and making management much smoother.